 Going There #12: Heart of an Irish Story

 The last time I traveled to Ireland I stayed a month there with my late friend Tilly Engholm.
-She and I spent six days on the island’s south coast at the small town of Rosscarbery, the central location for the series.
+She and I spent six days on the island’s south coast at the small town of Rosscarbery, the central location for the Irish/Éireann characters in the series.
 The fictional village of my Golden Eagle Clan sets just below the stone circle now called Bohonagh Circle, an easy walk from the Rosalithir B&B where we stayed.
 This wonderful B&B hosted by Catherine and Finbarr O’Sullivan is one of the friendliest places I’ve visited in all my many travels.

 Of course I had to return and wanted to introduce my writer friend Lynn Ash who was traveling with me on this part of my current trip.

 Since the last visit to Ireland when I was researching what became the series’ Book Four that takes the reader there I had drafted Books Five and Six as well, which took my characters to places I’d never seen.
 The treks through Portugal and the UK gave me a good look at many of those, but I also had a few new scenes in Ireland in places I hadn’t been.

 Before traveling to Rosscarbery I wanted to spend a little time at a location closer to the new settings and chose the historic village of Adare near Limerick.

 It’s a charming place with thatch-roofed cottages and a crumbling castle, a lovely river walk, and entertainment by a terrific young Irish musician.